HdrHistogram/HistogramLogAnalyzer/README.md

  - Chart properties

-Right clicking on chart displays a popup menu.
-Clicking on “Properties…” menu item opens Editor pane that allows to customize different chart settings (titles, fonts, colors, etc).
+Right-click on chart to open a popup menu and then click on “Properties…” menu item to open "Chart properties" dialog.
+This dialog allows to customize different chart settings (titles, fonts, colors, etc).

  - Zooming functionality

-To zoom in - left click inside a chart and drag over an area in the chart to zoom in<br />
+To zoom in, left-click inside a chart and drag over an area in the chart<br />
-To zoom out - left click inside a chart and drag outside the chart<br />
+To zoom out, left-click inside a chart and drag outside the chart<br />
 When zooming in on a range in the timeline chart, the percentile chart changes to represent only the percentiles in that time range.<br />

 Snapshot